Saltillo Coahuila, Mexico Travel Guide

 Saltillo's cultural institutions and events offer engagement.

-These experiences add depth to your visit.
+These encounters add depth to your visit.

-AN authentic taste of Northern Mexico awaits.
+AN authentic taste from The northern part of Mexico awaits.

 Bring home a fragment of Saltillo's heritage and craftsmanship.